anchetadev/PWA-IndexedDB-Guide/quickStartIndexedDB/readme.md

 - readwrite -> this one I used everywhere it's just more convenient
 - versionchange

-## Getting data (here is the R part of 'CRUD'!)
+## Getting data
+> ❗Here is the R part of 'CRUD'!

+>💡 We cover the R part of the CRUD acronym because reading data is the simplest way to interact with any data.

-Function for retrieving the data
+Function for retrieving the data:
 ```js
 function getTasks(){
   var transaction = db.transaction("tasks", "readwrite");